 Have you satisfied your deductibles?

-Many insurance plans have a separate prescription deductible you must hit before they'll pay for your medications, and other plans just have a high deductible for all of your care before they pay anything.
+Many insurance plans have a separate prescription deductible you must meet before they'll pay for your medications.
+Other plans have a high deductible for all of your care before they will pay anything.
 In these cases, you'll usually still get a discounted rate, but it may not be as low as the prices GoodRx can find.
 Check your insurance company's website for more information.

 Can GoodRx beat your co-pay?

-Don't be surprised if local and mail order prices are well under your co-pay.
-The typical insurance plan in America offers a $10 co-pay for preferred drugs (and it goes up from there).
-Many, many generic drugs can be bought for less than $10.
-Why pay $10 when you could pay $4?
+Don't be surprised if local and mail-order prices are well under your co-pay.
+The typical insurance plan in America offers a $10 co-pay for preferred drugs (and it goes up from there), while many generic drugs can be found for less than that.